We have developed a range of Supervisor Training to support new and existing supervisors to perform their role and successfully lead their team.

 Benefits for mentors

-The College is committing in 2023 to the development of a new framework for ongoing and expanded workforce capability and training amongst our staff.
-The framework will outline the learning and development that we are currently offering or intend to explore as foundational or bespoke opportunities for Education; Research, Practice and Professional Services.
+In 2023, The College committed to the development of a new framework for ongoing and expanded workforce capability and training amongst our staff.
+The framework outlines the learning and development we are currently offering or intend to explore as foundational or bespoke opportunities for Education; Research, Practice and Professional Services.

 While the above opportunities have relevance for all staff, regardless of position type, Nursing and Health Sciences are committed to provide additional opportunities that respond to specific needs of staff working in any one or more of the following: Education, Research, Practice, Professional Services.